caproto/caproto/doc/source/index.rst

 Acknowledgement
 ===============

-The design of this library was inspired by
-`h11 <https://h11.readthedocs.io/>`_, to which caproto owes its core design principles and many of its clever tricks. h11 is distributed under an MIT license.
+The design of this library was modeled on `h11 <https://h11.readthedocs.io/>`_, to which caproto owes its core design principles and many of its clever tricks. h11 is distributed under an MIT license.

 And of course many resources from the EPICS developer community were indispensible.
 See :doc:`references`.